Products

 Figure 5.
 Airbus concept of a next-generation climate-neutral aircraft.

 The “disruptive technologies to enable hydrogen-powered aircraft” pillar aims to mature and demonstrate all relevant hydrogen systems ready to be integrated into future aircraft.
 This comprises selecting and validating the most suitable concepts, materials and designs to provide the required performance, lifetime, costs, and safety.
-Beyond that, the integration of these systems into the aircraft platform requires a deep understanding of operational, maintenance, and certification aspects.
+Beyond that, the integration of these systems into an aircraft requires a deep understanding of operational, maintenance and certification aspects.

 Simcenter supports the Clean Aviation Joint Undertaking